Communio-Templorum/bylaws/Articles-of-Incorporation.md

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)

+The fiscal year of the Corporation shall follow the old calendar year of Ancient Rome: to begin March 1 and run through February.

 ## 10. Officers

 ## 11. Amendments to the Articles of Incorporation